grislyeye/grislyeye.com/content/blog/natural-laws-of-mothership/natural-laws-of-mothership.md

 Let me start with this: by definition, aliens should be uncategorisable.
 In the comfort of Skerple's categories, aliens can only replicate the earthbound horrors of slasher flicks and supernatural thrillers.
 It's a trap to imagine aliens as comprehensible in any conventional sense.

-So, how do we go about imagining incomprehensible aliens?
+But, how exactly do you go about imagining incomprehensible aliens?

 ### Star Trek Futurism

 ![Still of Captain Kirk look shocked from Star Trek](./content/blog/natural-laws-of-mothership/captain-kirk.jpg "Captain Kirk")

 Firstly, in order to question our basic assumptions about alien life you need to understand Star Trek futurism.
 Star Trek futurism is the (often unconscious) bias that the future will be like eponymous (and often nonsense) TV show.
-It is an optimistic vision of the future as it ought to be, against the evidence otherwise.
-That is, a high-science future with faster-than-light travel and (most relevant here) contact with ubiquitous, intelligent and human-like alien life.
+It is an optimistic vision of the future as it ought to be, such as with faster-than-light travel and (most relevant here) contact with ubiquitous, intelligent and human-like alien life.

 It's a powerful vision, so thoroughly internalised that it colours everything we understand about science, technology and science fiction.
 If you've ever wondered why earnest young men consistently keep faith with Elon Musk's increasingly unlikely plans to colonise Mars, it's because Star Trek futurism demands someone, anyone must make this first step.